loilo/node-symfony-style-console/README.md

 Since *Symfony* is, for good reason, a registered trademark, please take note that I'm in no way associated with [the Symfony brand](https://symfony.com/) or the [SensioLabs](https://sensiolabs.com/) organization.
 Therefore I don't represent or speak for any of them.

 ## Reasoning
-While developing a PHP project using the *Symfony* framework, I found myself in the need of writing some Composer `post-install-command` scripts in Node.js.
+While developing a PHP project using the *Symfony* framework, I found myself in the need of writing some Composer `post-install-cmd` scripts in Node.js.

 Sadly, they did not visually align to the output from PHP which was using the `Symfony\Component\Console\Style\SymfonyStyle` class.
 So I decided to port that class and its environment to [TypeScript](https://typescriptlang.org) to be able to use that style in Node.js.